 Outreach Volunteers of the Year

-Outreach Volunteer of the Year (VOTY) awards recognize the immeasurable efforts made by ACS local section volunteers who conduct outreach and teach the public about chemistry.
-ACS presents awardees with a small gift and a certificate during a meeting or event hosted by the local section.
+Outreach Volunteer of the Year (VOTY) awards recognize the immeasurable efforts made by ACS local section and international chapter volunteers who conduct outreach and teach the public about chemistry.
+ACS presents awardees with a small gift and a certificate during a meeting or event.
 The awardees are also recognized at the annual ChemLuminary Awards, on social media, and in a special article in C&EN.
+Beginning in 2021, CCA will select one VOTY awardee from a local section or international chapter to be named the ACS Global Outreach Volunteer of the Year.

 How to recognize a volunteer

-Each ACS local section can recognize one individual annually for demonstrating extraordinary outreach volunteer service within the section.
+Each ACS local section and international chapter can recognize one individual annually for demonstrating extraordinary outreach volunteer service.
 Chairs receive communications and access to the submission form in mid-October.
 The deadline for chairs to recognize an awardee is December 15.
 Volunteers are only eligible to be recognized once every five years.

 Congratulations to the 2020 Outreach Volunteers of the Year!